A Thru-hiker's Review of The Hot Springs Trail

 There are 2 important things to know about the HST:

-With Challenge Comes Reward.
+1. With Challenge Comes Reward.
 This has been the motto of the HST since it was first made public.
-If you’re looking for a flat, groomed, and easy to thru-hike trail, like Buck-30 said, this certainly isn’t it.
-The HST is just as much about climbing to the summit of a remote mountain as it is soaking in hot springs and eating from the Farmer’s Market booth.
-But in my opinion, this ebb & flow between relaxing & invigorating experiences is a therapeutic way to travel.
+If you’re looking for a graded & groomed trail to thru-hike, like Buck-30 said, the HST certainly isn’t it.
+This trail is equally about climbing to the summit of a remote mountain as it is exploring hot springs.

 Zoner is an incredibly positive person and the HST is his baby.
 I found the guidebook to be overly positive.
 As in everything that was awesome was clearly called out as awesome but everything that was not so awesome was either worded such that it wasn't so bad or more frequently not mentioned at all.
 It felt a bit like lying by omission.
 Bernie had warned me about this and I found it true as well.
 I just got used to Zoner-speak.
 Like "vague" means non-existent or "wagon road" means some sort of road that barely exists (also, when we read some sort of weird word like "wagon road" this generally meant expect something different than usual).
 Also, what exactly is an "outback road"?”